+This article originally appeared on VICE UK.
 By the time you finish reading this article, at least three children will have gone missing in the UK.
-The Missing People charity, founded in 1986 in the wake of the still unsolved Suzy Lamplugh case, believe that a child goes missing in the UK every three minutes.
+The Missing People charity, founded in 1986 in the wake of the unsolved Suzy Lamplugh case, believe that a child goes missing in the UK every three minutes.
 The charity report that around 306,000 children in the UK go missing every year.

-Friday the 14th of September, 2007.
-The last day Kevin Gosden would ever see his son.
+Friday, September 14, 2007 was the last day Kevin Gosden would ever see his son.

-"The night before Andrew went missing," says Kevin, "we lay on the floor and did a jigsaw.
+"The night before Andrew went missing," says Kevin, "we lay on the floor and did a jigsaw puzzle.
 It was an entirely unremarkable evening.
 We played games and did arts and crafts stuff with the kids a lot, ever since they were little.
 It's just what we did that night…"

 Kevin struggles to find the words.
-This year, his and his family's nightmare will be 11 years long.
+This year, he and his family's nightmare will be 11 years long.

 "Never did I think…"

-Andrew Gosden was born on the 10th of July, 1993.
-He lived in Balby, Doncaster, a suburb of the South Yorkshire town that is largely unremarkable, save for the fact the classic BBC sitcom Open All Hours was once filmed there.
+Andrew Gosden was born on July 10, 1993.
+He lived in Balby, Doncaster, a suburb of the English South Yorkshire town that is largely unremarkable, save for the fact that the classic BBC sitcom Open All Hours was once filmed there.
 Andrew was smart.
-He was a member of the Young Gifted and Talented programme, a scheme designed to enhance the educational development of the top 5 percent of schoolchildren.
+He was a member of the Young, Gifted, and Talented program, a scheme designed to enhance the educational development of the top 5 percent of schoolchildren.
 Teachers at McAuley Catholic High School believed he was a shoe-in for Cambridge.

 There's a popular theory on Reddit, that Andrew got on the train that morning, from Doncaster to London King's Cross, to attend a concert.
-30 Seconds to Mars were playing in town that evening.
-HIM were doing an in-store at an HMV, which was then on Oxford Street, three days later.
-Then SiKTh were playing a rescheduled show at the Carling Academy in Islington, which would – until their reunion in 2014 – be the last to feature singer Mikee Goodman.
+The band 30 Seconds to Mars was playing in town that evening.
+HIM was doing an in-store at an HMV, which was then on Oxford Street, three days later.
+Then SiKTh was playing a rescheduled show at the Carling Academy in Islington, which would—until their reunion in 2014—be the last to feature singer Mikee Goodman.
 Mick Neville, retired head of the Metropolitan Police's Central Images Unit, has stated the "SiKTh theory" is plausible.

-But then there’s been a lot of theories.
+But then there have been a lot of theories.

-If you’re wondering why more CCTV footage of Andrew in one of the world's most surveilled cities doesn't exist , so was Kevin, until he learned the police hadn't reviewed the King's Cross footage until a month after Andrew's disappearance.
-Nobody had ever requested footage from the tube station nearby.
+If you’re wondering why more security camera footage of Andrew in one of the world's most surveilled cities doesn't exist , so was Kevin, until he learned the police hadn't reviewed the King's Cross footage until a month after Andrew's disappearance.
+Nobody had ever requested footage from the train station nearby.
 By the time anyone did, the trail was cold.
-Just two examples of mistakes within an investigation which is littered with police errors and terrible luck.
+Just two examples of mistakes in an investigation that is littered with police errors and terrible luck.

-Though his parents are religious, Andrew stopped going to church 18 months before his appearance.
-He was a Cub Scout, though stopped attending a few months prior to the 14th of September.
+Though his parents are religious, Andrew stopped going to church 18 months before his disappearance.
+He was a Cub Scout, though stopped attending a few months prior to September 14.
 That summer, his parents had suggested he stay with his grandmother in London, but he didn’t want to go.
 "Andrew was-slash-is very deep," says his father.
 "He was the sort of person who would listen a great deal but not say much.
 When he did say something, it was generally worth listening to.
 He'd obviously thought about it a great deal from several different angles before reaching his conclusion…

-Some more theories: he's in the Thames.
-In May of 2011, a company specialising in at-sea-rescue, offered to perform a sonar search of the capital's river.
+Some more theories: He's in the Thames River.
+In May of 2011, a company specializing in at-sea-rescue, offered to perform a sonar search of the capital's river.
 It resulted in the discovery of a body, though it wasn't Andrew's.
 The aforementioned Mick Neville believes the possibilities of a connection between Andrew and Alex Sloley, a 16-year-old who went missing from London ten months after him, should be investigated.